CurveDocs/curve-docs/docs/registry/MetaRegistryAPI.md

 New registries can be added by the `owner` of the contract using the [`add_registry_handler`](#add_registry_handler) function.
 Existing ones can be updated using the [`update_registry_handler`](#update_registry_handler) function.

 !!!colab "Google Colab Notebook"
-    A Google Colab notebook showcasing how to query registries or add/update them can be found [here :material-arrow-up-right:](https://colab.research.google.com/drive/1wFvIeNKpKhy58xkGSfKw0XzEPnwn9Zym?usp=sharing).
+    A Google Colab notebook showcasing how to query registries or add/update them can be found [:logos-googlecolab: here](https://colab.research.google.com/drive/1wFvIeNKpKhy58xkGSfKw0XzEPnwn9Zym?usp=sharing).

 ### `owner`